brainuser5705/brainuser5705.github.io/_writings/custom-jekyll.md

 # Code styling

-Jekyll uses Rogue to convert any template text wrapped around code bblocks or `{% highlight %}` into HTML tags with certain tags.
+Jekyll uses Rogue to convert any template text wrapped around code bblocks or {% raw %}`{% highlight %}` {% endraw %} into HTML tags with certain tags.
 But since you are starting from scratch, there is no styling provided.

 Follow this [section](https://jekyllrb.com/docs/liquid/tags/#stylesheets-for-syntax-highlighting) to download the stylesheets and import it into your base SCSS file.